-Currently Georgia is one of the few states that still imposes jail time for possession of marijuana period in Georgia.
+Currently, Georgia is one of the few states that still impose jail time for possession of marijuana period in Georgia.
 The punishment for possession of marijuana depends on the amount of marijuana possessed.
 It also depends on whether there was an intent to distribute the marijuana.
 Read on or contact The Freedom Lawyers for more information on marijuana laws in Georgia.

 Punishment for possession of marijuana charges can range from misdemeanors for less than one ounce, to years in prison for possession over an ounce or possession with intent to Distribute, or even many years of mandatory prison time for Trafficking Marijuana charges.